-The news comes just two weeks ahead of the first phase of government Brexit plans for EU nationals.
-The new rules, which take effect on a trial basis from 28 August and more widely by the end of the year, are intended to allay concerns among EU nationals over their future in the UK.
+The news comes just two weeks ahead of the first phase of government Brexit plans for European nationals.
+The new rules, which take effect on a trial basis from 28 August and more widely by the end of the year, are intended to allay concerns among European nationals over their future in the UK.

 However, uncertainty over whether a deal will actually be reached with other EU states, combined with confusion over the proposals, is diluting the effectiveness of the UK government’s message.